holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 5.2.1 Links to the Anchor Circle

 The Ratifiers may appoint an initial Lead Link of the Anchor Circle.

-Alternatively, the Ratifiers may leave the Anchor Circle without a Lead Link, and create one or more initial Cross Links to the Anchor Circle in lieu of a Lead Link.
+Alternatively, the Ratifiers may leave the Anchor Circle without a Lead Link.
+They must then create one or more initial Cross Links to the Anchor Circle in place of a Lead Link.

 #### 5.2.2 Acting Without a Lead Link